jasencdev/the-portfolio/app/projects/recipe-recommender.md

 2. Feature engineering to convert text ingredients to numerical vectors, filtering only recipes with a complexity score ≤100 and ratings ≥4.
 3. K-means model training and optimal k determination using elbow and silhouette analysis.
 4. Streamlit frontend development with responsive design
-5. API layer implementation with FastAPI
-6. Containerization and deployment pipeline setup
+5. Containerization and deployment pipeline setup

 ### Key Advantages
 - Lightweight model that can run in resource-constrained environments